-A type II error (type 2 error) is one of two types of statistical errors that can result from a hypothesis test (the other being a type I error).
-A type II error occurs when a false null hypothesis is accepted, also known as a false negative.
-This error rejects the alternative hypothesis, even though it is not a chance occurence.
+A type II error (type 2 error) occurs when a false null hypothesis is accepted, also known as a false negative.
+This error rejects the alternative hypothesis, even though it is not a chance occurrence.

 In any hypothesis testing situation, the null hypothesis states that the subject of the test is not significantly different in the experimental versus the control group, and so any difference observed is the result of some error.
 The alternative hypothesis, by contrast, states that there is a significant difference.

 As a result of this setup, there are four possible outcomes from any hypothesis test:

 - Or we accept a false null hypothesis.

 1 and 3 are correct inferences; 2 is a type I error (a false positive), and 4 is a type II error (a false negative).